clowwindy/ShadowVPN/README.md

 #### Debian & Ubuntu

-For Debian 7 and Ubuntu 12+, add the following line to `/etc/apt/sources.list`
+For amd64 CPU Debian 7 and Ubuntu 12+, add the following line to `/etc/apt/sources.list`

     deb http://shadowvpn.org/debian wheezy main

 Then